amytakeuchi/amytakeuchi.github.io/ABTesting.md

 Cookie Cats is a hugely popular mobile puzzle game developed by Tactile Entertainment.
 It's a classic "connect three"--style puzzle game where the player must connect tiles of the same color to clear the board and win the level.
 It also features singing cats.
  <img src="images/Cookiecat_img.png?raw=true"/>

 As players advance in the game, they'll encounter occasional gates that require a significant amount of waiting timeor making in-app purchases to proceed, boosting purchases and providing players a necessary pause, potentially enhancing their enjoyment and prolonging engagement.
-Initially set at level 30, we'll analyze an AB-test in Cookie Cats, shifting the first gate to level 40, specifically assessing its effect on player retention.
-In particular, the impact on player retention is focused.
+We will initially divide players into two groups: one at level 30 and the other at level 40.
+Our specific focus will be on evaluating the impact of this level difference on player retention.

 #### The dataset we are going to use:
 The data was collected from 90,189 players who installed the game while the AB test was running.